ikeaboy88/cubert/Cubert/readme.txt

 	- Complete scan will be executed

+	- Data will be transferred and displayed to/on the pc after NXT program exit (or error)

 To SHUTDOWN during execution in a reasonable state (Arm and sensor released) -> Hold small grey button until Cubert stops